Rapid changes underway in the world of technology: PM Modi - ExBulletin

 Rapid changes underway in the world of technology: PM Modi

-NEW DELHI: Prime Minister Narendra Modi on Thursday inaugurated a program marking National Technology Day 2023 during which he observed that rapid changes are taking place in the world of technology.
+Rapid change Prime Minister Narendra Modi on Thursday inaugurated a program marking National Technology Day 2023 during which he observed that rapid changes are happening in the world of technology.

 He said he is confident that India’s youth will lead the country to keep up with the rapid pace of technology.

-The Prime Minister mentioned the artificial intelligence (AI) tools that have emerged as the new game changers, the limitless possibilities in the healthcare sector and the new innovations taking place in drone technology and the therapeutic sector and said said that India should take the lead in such breakthrough technology.
+The Prime Minister mentioned the artificial intelligence (AI) tools that have emerged as the new game changers, the limitless possibilities in the healthcare sector and the new innovations taking place in drone technology and the therapeutic sector and said said India must take the lead in such breakthrough technology.

-Referring to India’s goal of a self-sustaining defense sector, he mentioned “Innovation for Defense Excellence” or iDEX and said he was delighted that the Ministry of Defense had purchased 14 innovations from iDEX worth more than Rs 350 crore.
+Referring to India’s goal of a self-sustaining defense sector, he made mention of “Innovation for Defense Excellence” or iDEX and said he was delighted that the Ministry of Defense bought 14 innovations from iDEX worth more than Rs 350 crore.

 Modi also mentioned initiatives such as i-create and the DRDO Young Scientists Labs and said these efforts were taking a new direction.